📍7999 Dagget St A-12, San Diego, CA 92111 🕒Open 7 days · 8 AM – 12 AM · 628-588-9899

 Most small massage spas in San Diego operate on a walk-in-friendly model.
 You can show up any time during business hours without an appointment, and most of the time a private room is available within 5 minutes.
 This differs from medical-spa or wellness-clinic formats that require booking days ahead, charge cancellation fees, and run on rigid scheduling systems.
 Walk-in spas trade the predictability of formal appointments for flexibility — you can decide on a Tuesday at 9 PM that you want a massage and be on the table by 9:30 PM.
 Our 8 AM to midnight hours specifically support this kind of spontaneous decision-making.
 The format works because the moment you most need a massage is rarely 3 days in the future; it is usually today, after a particularly draining workday or stressful meeting.
 The walk-in model matches massage availability to actual stress moments rather than to abstract calendar slots booked in advance.
 The internal logic of our spa: walk-in guests get same-day relief without commitment, regulars get consistent availability without contract obligations, and no one pays for sessions they never use.
 Send a quick note on the bottom right with your arrival window and we hold a private room for you — no deposit, no booking fee, no cancellation penalty.
 The system is designed to remove every friction point that traditional appointment systems create.

 Every massage spa offers some variation on a few core service types.
-We offer four.
+We offer six.
 Swedish Massage uses light to medium pressure with long flowing strokes for relaxation and stress reduction — the classic foundation that nearly every other technique builds on.
 Deep Tissue Massage uses firmer, slower pressure to reach deeper muscle layers and release chronic knots — the right choice for stubborn tension that lighter sessions have not addressed.
 Oil Relaxing Massage uses warm massage oil with smooth gliding strokes for full-body calm and skin softening — particularly popular for sleep-night visits and for guests with dry skin from California sun and dry air.
 Stress Relief Massage focuses 80% of session time on shoulders, neck, and lower back — the three areas where modern stress most commonly settles, particularly for desk workers, drivers, and anyone whose stress shows up as upper-body stiffness or tension headaches.
-All four services cost the same flat rate — $50 for 30 minutes, $60 for 60 minutes — so the choice is purely about what your body needs that day.
+Couples Massage puts two guests in adjacent quiet rooms with two therapists at the same start time — the simplest way for partners or friends to share the visit.
+Shiatsu Massage is Japanese-style finger-pressure work along acupressure points and meridian lines, often performed clothes-on — particularly good for guests who prefer a non-oil bodywork format.
+All six services cost the same flat rate — $50 for 30 minutes, $70 for 60 minutes — so the choice is purely about what your body needs that day.
 Switching between styles visit-to-visit is normal and welcome.
 Many regulars rotate based on what their body asks for: Swedish or Oil Relaxing on calm weeks, Deep Tissue or Stress Relief during high-tension weeks.
 Tell us your goal at check-in and we will help you pick the right format.
 Or send a quick note on the bottom right with your situation and we will recommend a starting point.
 We have no incentive to push longer or pricier sessions because there are no longer or pricier sessions — flat rate, every time.

 4. How to pick the right session for your goal